mwulffn/esphome-for-deye-pi-pico/README.md

 # esphome-for-deye (Pi Pico)

+IMPORTANT: IS NOT YET READY!.
+DO NOT USE

 Made for Deye SUN-12K-SG04LP3 and other compatible inverters such as the SUN-5/6/8/10/-SG04LP3.

 This is a fork of Klatremis's esphome setup.
 This has been adapted for the Raspberry Pi Pico.